jennifertramsu/MinervaScraper/README.md

         NAME={Your name, so it feels a bit more personalized when email addresses you :D}

 <p> For security reasons, it's recommended to create a throwaway email account and use its credentials for EMAIL and PASS.
-If using gmail, the configuration that allows 3rd party applications to access the throwaway account will have to be enabled. </p>
+This script was tested using GMAIL.
+As Google no longer allows access from insecure sources (valid), an App Password must be generated under 2FA. </p>

 <h3> MinervaScrape </h3>